 Coursework and Residence

-All students are required to complete at least 16 courses (minimum 64 credits) for the Ph.D. degree, with at least half of their total coursework at HGSE.
-Students who have graduated with an Ed.M. or C.A.S. within three years of enrolling as Ph.D. students may receive doctoral credit for up to four courses (16 credits) completed during their Ed.M. or C.A.S. course of study.
+All students are required to complete at least 64 credits for the Ph.D. degree, with at least half of their total credits at HGSE.
+Students who have graduated with an Ed.M. or C.A.S. within three years of enrolling as Ph.D. students may receive doctoral credit for up to 16 credits completed during their Ed.M. or C.A.S. course of study.
 Transfer credit from other institutions is not accepted.

 Annual Academic Progress Review